CarRentXpress/CarRentXpress/README.md

 # CarRentXpress

-To start scraping run the app using "dotnet run --scrape" in terminal.
+To start scraping run the app using "dotnet run -- scrape" in terminal.